dcrauwels/stayontop/README.md

 - `AGENCY_ADDRESS`: this is the email address that you are scanning for emails from.
 Ex: `offers@realagency.com`
 - `AGENCY_URL`: this is the url for the website you are going to scrape for the location taken from the email notification.
 Ex: `www.realagency.com`
 - `REGSTR`: this is a regex string to find the location name that you are scraping the website for.
 Ex: `Now Available: (.+, .+)` for `Now Available: 40th.
 Str., NYC`
-- `SEPARATOR`: this is a single character string (I hope) by which you split the resulting string
+- `SEPARATOR`: this is a single character string (I hope) by which you split the resulting string.
+Ex `','` for `40th.
+Str., NYC`.

 Note that the current version of this script scans the email *subject*.
-If you want, you can scan the body instead by editing the `match = re.search(constants.REGSTR, subject)` statement near the end of the `email_checker()` function in `emailchecker.py`.
+If you want, you can scan the body instead by editing the `match = re.search(constants.REGSTR, subject)` statement near the end of the `email_checker()` function in `emailchecker.py` to `match = re.search(constants.REGSTR, body)`.

 ### page_scraper
+We use `selenium` to render the page before scraping.